Our review articles earn a small amount of revenue from product purchases made through affiliate links

 dscn2168

-Tsushima Kohei
+Kohei Tsushima

 Blog: Because it is there

-Looking for reviewers
+We are looking for reviewers

-Outdoor Gearzine is always looking for members who love the outdoors and would like to write reviews about outdoor equipment.
-For more information, please this REVIEWERS page !
+Outdoor Gearzine is always looking for members who love the outdoors and want to write reviews about outdoor gear.
+For more information, please visit the REVIEWERS page here !